 Step 1: Secure FTP/SFTP Credentials

-To get started, you’ll need to get your FTP or SFTP credentials to enter into FileZilla so it can connect to your site’s servers.
+To get started, you’ll need to get your FTP or SFTP credentials to enter into FileZilla so it can connect to your site’s servers (learn the difference between FTP and SFTP).
 This information is usually found in your web hosting account.
 If you have trouble finding it, reach out to your host and have them help you.

 If you use Kinsta hosting, first log into your MyKinsta account and click on Sites in the dashboard and then on the Info to get the credentials needed: